52 Ways to Increase Testosterone Levels Naturally – 14,000 Word Guide

 The only study that tested hormonal effects, was this human study where “moderately stressed” subjects took 200mg’s of Tongkat Ali for 4-weeks.
 When compared to placebo, the TA group had 37% higher testosterone and 16% lower cortisol levels than the placebo group209.

 Tongkat Ali has some good research behind its back, would have even more so if that Dr. Tambi guy would publish his studies online.
 Also if you’re going to get a Tongkat Ali supplement, consider purchasing the original Malaysian 200:1 water extract (affiliate link).

 L-Carnitine is a naturally occurring amino-acid (protein) found in meat.
 It’s usually used in supplemental form to either improve cognitive abilities or as a fat-burner.

 Carnitine works by shuttling fat into the mitochondria for it to use as energy, this theoretically should improve your body’s ability to burn fat (although research on this isn’t too legit) and give your some extra energy.

 The reason why carnitine is perfect for everyone interested in natural testosterone optimization, is that when carnitine shuttles the fat to the mitochondria, it also upregulates androgen receptor activity at the same time.
 This in turn leading to better androgen utilization by the body.

-Since carnitine increases AR activity and also luteinizing hormone pulsation rate, it’s not a big surprise to see that it can very reliably increase sperm quality in human subjects (study, study, study, study).
+Since carnitine increases AR activity and also luteinizing hormone pulsation rate, it’s not a big surprise to see that it can very reliably increase sperm quality in human subjects211.

-Bottom line: If you want to maximize your tissue uptake of testosterone, consider adding carnitine to your supplement cabin.
+If you want to maximize your tissue uptake of testosterone, consider adding carnitine to your supplement cabin (affiliate link).
 According to the studies you’ll get even more out of it if you exercise and take it immediately after training.

 47. Royal Jelly